 The law allows satellite carriers to transmit copyrighted distant network programming to households unable to receive network programming through the use of conventional rooftop antennas, the AP said.
 However, those carriers aren't allowed to provide such programming to customers that can receive the signal from their local stations.

 The three-judge appeals panel ruled last week that EchoStar transmitted programming from distant local stations to customers who were not eligible to receive it.
 The court also said the company failed to make good on promises to stop the practice.

 The appeals court sent the case back to a lower court and ordered it to issue a nationwide injunction against EchoStar.

-AP that-in response to the ruling it will try to satisfy the demands of the stations without harming consumers.
+EchoStar told the AP that-in response to the ruling it will try to satisfy the demands of the stations without harming consumers.